VolvoCarsMobility/sensible-logging-for-android/README.md

 ![header-image](header.png)

-This project aims to provide no-nonsense logging API that is easily extensible.
+Sensible logging for Android aim to provide no-nonsense logging API that is easily extensible.
-The goal of this library is not to be rich in features, but to provide a baseline for you to build on in your own projects.
+The goal of this library is *not* to be rich in features, but to provide a baseline for you to build on in your own projects.

 The members of the android guild at M had different needs for logging.
 Some enjoy a nice and clean LogCat log while others like more verbose logging.
 With android-log we satisfied both needs.